f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

     Latitude/Longitude
     =================== =====

 #.
-You can then click on "Save Configuration".
+Click on "Save Configuration".

 #.
-You will then need to go back to VoltConsole to "Accept" the registration.
+Go back to VoltConsole to "Accept" the registration.

 #.
-You will need to go under "System->Site Management->Registrations".
+Go to "System->Site Management->Registrations".

     .. image:: ../_static/registrations-menu.png